Ontario Highway 115: Route description

 Highway 115 begins at a trumpet interchange with Highway 401, and is concurrent with Highway 35 for 18.9 km to Enterprise Hill.
 For the length of this concurrency, it is a divided four lane RIRO expressway.
-Here, Highway 35/115 meets the eastern terminus of Highway 407 at a modified trumpet interchange in Clarington, and at Enterprise Hill, the expressway curves eastward and Highway 35 exits at the 35/115 split, continuing north towards Lindsay.
-Highway 115 continues northeast, and the two carriageways diverge, making it a freeway.
+Here, Highway 35/115 meets the eastern terminus of Highway 407 at a modified trumpet interchange in Clarington, and at Enterprise Hill, the expressway curves eastward and Highway 35 exits at the 35/115 split, continuing north towards Lindsay and the Kawartha Lakes.
+Highway 115 continues northeast, and its two carriageways diverge, making it a freeway.
 A depressed grass median, generally 10 m wide, separates the opposing directions of travel between this point and Peterborough.

 Most of the remainder of the highway is straight and surrounded by agricultural lands and forests, until it meets Highway 7.
 From this point northeastward, Highway 115 is part of the southern Ontario route of the Trans-Canada Highway and concurrent with Highway 7.
 The freeway continues along the southern edge of Peterborough and ends at Lansdowne Street to the east of the city.
 Highway 7 continues east towards Ottawa.